Oliver Crawford (tennis): 2018: Juniors

+2020–2022: Pro beginnings, top 350

-In March 2021, Crawford won his third title on the ITF World Tennis Tour when he defeated American Zane Khan 6-3 6–0 in the final of an M15 tournament in Pune, India.
+In March, Crawford won his third title on the ITF Tour when he defeated American Zane Khan in the final of an M15 tournament in Pune, India.

+2023–2024: Grand Slam doubles debut

-In his first event representing Britain he defeated Ilya Ivashka in the first round of qualifying for the 2024 Australian Open.
+In his first event representing Britain, Crawford defeated Ilya Ivashka in the first round of qualifying for the 2024 Australian Open.
 He followed that with a win over Francesco Passaro in the second round.
-He lost to Vit Kopriva in the final qualifying round.
+He lost to Vít Kopřiva in the final qualifying round.
 He reached the final of the $25,000 ITF men's tennis tournament at the Arera Club in Bhopal on 21 January 2024 but had to award his opponent Bogdan Bobrov a walkover due to a back injury.

-He made his Grand Slam debut partnering Kyle Edmund in the men's doubles at the 2024 Wimbledon Championships, losing in the first round to Sadio Doumbia and Fabien Reboul in straight sets.
+Crawford made his Grand Slam debut partnering Kyle Edmund in the men's doubles at the 2024 Wimbledon Championships, losing in the first round to Sadio Doumbia and Fabien Reboul in straight sets.

+2025: Major singles debut at Wimbledon

-Crawford was awarded a wildcard to make his major tournament main-draw singles debut at the 2025 Wimbledon Championships, where he lost to Mattia Bellucci in the first round.
+Crawford was awarded a wildcard to make his Grand Slam main-draw singles debut at the 2025 Wimbledon Championships, where he lost to Mattia Bellucci in the first round.

+At the 2025 International Challenger Zhangjiagang Crawford reached his third Challenger final but lost to Sho Shimabukuro.